Joonsoo-C/LOBO_CHATBOT_02/replit.md

 ## Overview

 LoBo is a Korean university AI chatbot system that provides students and faculty with intelligent assistance through category-based agents.
-The system features a modern React frontend with real-time chat capabilities, document upload/analysis, and agent management functionality.
-It's built as a full-stack TypeScript application optimized for mobile-first usage.
+The system features a modern React frontend with real-time chat capabilities, document upload/analysis, and comprehensive agent management functionality.
+It's built as a full-stack TypeScript application optimized for mobile-first usage with complete multilingual support and advanced document management features.

 ## System Architecture